When choosing a data collection tool designed for the field workforce or remote customers, it’s important to consider mobile responsiveness.

 Cons: The initial setup can be a little overwhelming, especially for individuals who have limited experience with form builders and digital data capture solutions.

 However, despite the steep learning curve, users agree that implementation is a smooth experience after onboarding is complete.

-Though PandaDoc Forms is one of the newest solutions on the market, it has quickly become a go-to choice for users looking to consolidate document creation to a single platform.
+PandaDoc Forms is an excellent option for users looking to consolidate document creation into a single platform.